AA/PPS 08.01.10 - STAR One Space Management For Faculty and Staff

 Ultimate responsibility for the assignment or reassignment of space within STAR One resides with the provost and VPAA.

-Allocation of increased square footage depends on a demonstrated need.
+Allocation of increased square footage depends on demonstrated need.

 Space vacated by a physical move, renovation, or new construction is allocated back to STAR One.
 Likewise, space vacated due to a reduction in program size, reduction in workforce, metric not met, or program elimination is also allocated back to STAR One.

-All space data, analysis, and reports are in the public domain and available for inspection.
+All space data, analysis, and reports are public domain and available for inspection.

 Appropriate Use of Office Space